 So why do market research in the first place?
 Because conducting market research is crucial to the health and success of most companies.
 It helps organizations gain a deeper understanding of their customers, competitors, and the marketplace so they can make the right decisions for their business that will not only serve them well, but will serve the people they serve well.
 Without it, businesses would be rummaging around in the dark, making decisions based on guesswork or opinion rather than concrete data.
 Which is not a place anyone wants to find themselves in.

-Market research helps businesses:
+Market research Strategies help businesses:

 1. Understand people